oaurbanov/yt_audio_scraper/README.md

 In order to extract each word the video should have automatic-generated subtitles.
 For better extractions, the videos should have audio with no/low noise and silence between words.

+# TODOs:
+- Implement some validation method: just 40% of generated audio_words are correct
 -----------

 Installing deps with conda: